gyulanemeth/bluefox.email/for/occasional-senders.md

 layout: home

 title: BlueFox Email for Occasional Senders
-description: Send polished campaigns only when you need to with simple workflows, reusable templates, and predictable costs.
+description: Send when you have something to say.
+Buy credits once, valid for 12 months.
+No subscription, no recurring bill.

 head:
   - - meta
     - name: description
-      content: "Send polished campaigns only when you need to with simple workflows, reusable templates, and predictable costs."
+      content: "Send when you have something to say.
+Buy credits once, valid for 12 months.
+No subscription, no recurring bill."
   - - meta
     - property: og:title
       content: BlueFox Email for Occasional Senders
   - - meta
     - property: og:description
-      content: "Send polished campaigns only when you need to with simple workflows, reusable templates, and predictable costs."
+      content: "Send when you have something to say.
+Buy credits once, valid for 12 months.
+No subscription, no recurring bill."
   - - meta
     - property: og:image
       content: https://bluefox.email/assets/share.png